Force Touch: Litigation

 On January 29, 2018, Immersion released a brief statement confirming that the company had reached global settlement and license agreements with Apple, the terms of which would be kept confidential.

-Similar technologies
+Similar and related technologies

-A version of Force Touch was once in development by Nokia in a project called 'Goldfinger' from 2013, which would have been a Lumia smartphone.
-It was built for users to interact with the phone by merely hovering their hands over it, unlike the Force Touch present in Apple's ecosystem.
-Later renamed to Nokia Lumia McLaren and under development by Microsoft Mobile, the device was eventually cancelled in July 2014.
+Phones including the ZTE Axon mini, Meizu Pro 6, Huawei Mate S, and the Huawei P9 Plus feature a pressure sensitive display, and the Google Pixel 4 features a software-based technology called Firm Press, which tries to guess the force of pressure using machine learning.

-Phones such as the ZTE Axon mini, Meizu Pro 6, Huawei Mate S, and the Huawei P9 Plus also feature a pressure sensitive display, and the Google Pixel 4 features a software-based technology called Firm Press, which tries to guess the force of pressure using machine learning.
+The API of Android OS added support for pressure-sensitive touching in 2009 with Android 2.0 Éclair, even though no according hardware existed at that time.

-The application programming interface of Android OS added support for pressure-sensitive touching in 2009 with Android 2.0 Éclair, even though no according hardware existed at that time.
+Nokia had a development project called 'Goldfinger' in 2013, which used a completely different type of 3D touch interface, which required the user to hover their finger above the screen.
+It would have been a Lumia smartphone if released.
+It was later renamed to Nokia Lumia McLaren and was under development by Microsoft Mobile.
+It was eventually cancelled in July 2014.